Pirates vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

+- Pittsburgh has not entered a game this season as a bigger underdog on the moneyline than the +240 odds on it winning this game.

+- The Pirates have an implied victory probability of 29.4% according to the moneyline set by oddsmakers for this matchup.

-- Pittsburgh's games have gone over the total in 59 of its 112 chances.
+- Games involving Pittsburgh have gone over the total set by sportsbooks in 60 of 113 chances this season.

 - The Pirates have an against the spread record of 9-5-0 in 14 games with a line this season.